 Preservation Services Manager, Northern New England

-with owners and contractors regarding proposals to make alterations to
+treatment options, and engages with owners and contractors regarding proposals

-As part of the Preservation Services Team, this position also responds
+As part of the Preservation Services Team, responds

 to public inquiries about preservation easements, documents properties for